chernandezba/zesarux/README.md

 * Emulates Nec PD765 floppy disk controller, used on Spectrum +3, CPC 664, CPC 6128, PCW

-* Emulates ZX Microdrive on ZX Spectrum and QL: on ZX Spectrum supports MDR (standard file system format) and raw format (extension MDR).
+* Emulates ZX Microdrive on ZX Spectrum and QL: on ZX Spectrum supports MDR (standard file system format) and raw format (extension RMD).
 On QL is simulated by rom traps, accessing files from your computer and also from MDV (QLAY format)

 * Emulates Betadisk/TR-DOS.
 Direct support for .trd files. scl files can be converted from file selector pressing space